OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-09.md

 ## 2 Chronicles 9:13

-Now the weight of gold that came to Solomon in one year was 666 talents of gold,
+Now the amount of gold that came to Solomon in one year was 666 talents of gold,

 ---

 ## 2 Chronicles 9:14

-besides what the traders and merchants brought; and all the kings of Arabia and the governors of the country brought gold and silver to Solomon.
+in addition to what the traders and merchants brought; and all the kings of Arabia and the governors of the country brought gold and silver to Solomon.

 ---

 ## 2 Chronicles 9:15

-King Solomon made two hundred large shields of beaten gold, using six hundred shekels of beaten gold on each large shield.
+King Solomon crafted two hundred large shields of beaten gold, using six hundred shekels of beaten gold on each large shield.

 ---

 ## 2 Chronicles 9:16

-He made three hundred shields of beaten gold, using three hundred shekels of gold on each shield; and the king put them in the house of the forest of Lebanon.
+He crafted three hundred shields of beaten gold, using three hundred shekels of gold on each shield; and the king placed them in the house of the forest of Lebanon.

 ---

 ## 2 Chronicles 9:17

-The king also made a great throne of ivory and overlaid it with pure gold.
+The king also fashioned a great throne of ivory and overlaid it with pure gold.

 ---